How Healthy is Your Product? - Source Code Check

 3. Functional and object-oriented detailed design approaches,

-4. Test driven development TDD and build-in quality - gradle or maven -,
+4. Test-driven development TDD and built-in quality - gradle or maven -,

 5. Acceptance test driven development ATDD and user acceptance,